MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/fin-ops/organization-administration/configure-document-management.md

 When you work with attachments, you might want to scan the files for viruses and malicious code.
 Therefore, in version 10.0.12 and later, extension points are available so that customers can integrate with the file scanning software of their choice when they work with attachments.
 A similar extension point is also available for file upload.
 For more information, see [File upload control](../../dev-itpro/user-interface/file-upload-control.md).

 > [!IMPORTANT]
-> Out of the box, Finance and Operations apps don't scan files for viruses and malicious code, and we don't recommend specific software for file scanning.
+> Out of the box, finance and operations apps don't scan files for viruses and malicious code, and we don't recommend specific software for file scanning.
 Instead, customers are responsible for choosing their own file scanning software, and for adding the appropriate code to the delegate handlers so that they can use the software or service of their choice to scan files.

 The **Docu** class exposes the following two delegates.
 Handlers can be implemented for these delegates for document scanning purposes: